lizlam/hanny-the-penguin/src/stories/4-where-do-the-colors.md

 <img src="/drawings/sunset.jpeg" alt="Sunset" width="600"/>

-One by one into they sky they soar,
+One by one into the sky they soar,

 Following rays they can't ignore,